 Banks are criticized by many for having strict approval rates.
 Most banks do not approve the requests for funding, because of the very reason that the request doesn’t match the standard they have.
 Banks follow a strict criterion when it comes to giving funding and they only approve funding requests that meet the criteria.

 However, you can head over to a private funder here as well, as they don’t have strict approval rates and will approve your funding request regardless of your credit rating.
 However, they sure will set the interest rate based on the credit rating and credit history you have.

 There are multiple sources of external finance, which include:

-The first source of external finance has to be a bank loan.
-A bank loan is taken from a financial institute, most often a bank, for meeting a cash crunch or for financing a future growth move.
-Bank loans happen to have strict repayment schedules attached to them, and they are hard to get approved.
+The first source of external finance has to be bank funding.
+Bank funding is taken from a financial institute, most often a bank, for meeting a cash crunch or for financing a future growth move.
+Bank funding happen to have strict repayment schedules attached to them, and they are hard to get approved.